 China: China did not participate in the moratorium.
 It conducted a nuclear test on October 5, 1993, that many nations condemned.
 It countered that it had conducted 39 tests, vs. 1,054 for the United States, and needed a few more for safety and reliability.
-The Chinese government reportedly wrote to U.N.
-Secretary General Boutros Boutros-Ghali after its test that "after a comprehensive test ban treaty is concluded and comes into effect, China will abide by it and carry out no more nuclear tests."
+According to one report, "China will immediately stop nuclear testing once the treaty on the complete ban of nuclear tests takes effect, [Chinese Premier] Li Peng said."
 It conducted other tests on June 10 and October 7, 1994, May 15 and August 17, 1995, and June 8 and July 29, 1996.
 It announced that the July 1996 test would be its last, as it would begin a moratorium on July 30, 1996.
 On February 29, 2000, the Chinese government submitted the CTBT to the National People's Congress for ratification.
 In a white paper of December 2004, China stated its support of early entry into force and, until that happens, its commitment to the test moratorium.
-As of January 2006, China had not ratified the treaty.
+As of July 2006, China had not ratified the treaty.

 India: On May 11, 1998, Prime Minister Atal Behari Vajpayee announced that India had conducted three nuclear tests.
 A government statement said, "The tests conducted today were with a fission device, a low yield device and a thermonuclear device. ...
-These tests have established that India has a proven capability for a weaponised nuclear programme.
-They also provide a valuable database which is useful in the design of nuclear weapons of different yields for different applications and for different delivery systems."
-It announced two more sub-kiloton tests on May 13.
+These tests have established that India has a proven capability for a weaponised nuclear programme."
+It announced two more tests May 13.
 An academic study concluded, based on seismic data, that India and Pakistan overstated the number and yields of their tests.
-India has conducted no tests since May 1998.
-However, Senator Specter, who visited India and Pakistan in January 2001, stated, "In my discussions with officials, it became evident that securing compliance with the CTBT by these two nations without U.S. ratification would be problematic."
-Lalit Mansingh, India's Foreign Secretary, "expressed his sentiment that the U.S. should not expect India to sign a Treaty that the U.S. itself perceives as flawed."
-In an Indian-Pakistani statement of June 20, 2004,"Each side reaffirmed its unilateral moratorium on conducting further nuclear test explosions" barring "extraordinary events."
-The sides also agreed, "A dedicated and secure hotline would be established between the two Foreign Secretaries ..."
+India has conducted no tests since May 1998, but questioned whether the United States should expect India to sign a treaty that the United States views as flawed.
+In an Indian-Pakistani statement of June 20, 2004, "Each side reaffirmed its unilateral moratorium on conducting further nuclear test explosions" barring "extraordinary events."
 On December 22, 2005, Shri Rao Inderjit Singh, Minister of State in the Ministry of External Affairs, said, "India has already stated that it will not stand in the way of the Entry into Force of the Treaty."
-As of January 2006, India had not signed the CTBT.
+As of July 2006, India had not signed the CTBT.